http://math.mit.edu/~stevenj/18.335) is the home

 syllabus, lecture materials, problem sets, and other miscellanea are

 Prerequisites: Understanding of linear algebra (18.06, 18.700, or equivalents).
-Ordinary differential equations (18.03 or 18.034) is another listed prerequisite (not so much as specific material, but more as experience with post-freshman calculus).
+Ordinary differential equations (18.03 or 18.034) are another prerequisite (not so much as specific material, but more as experience with post-freshman calculus).

 Textbook: The primary textbook for the course is Numerical Linear Algebra by Trefethen and Bau.
 (Readable online with MIT certificates.)

-Other Reading: See the Fall 2008 18.335 page, the Fall 2009 18.335 page, the the Fall 2010 18.335 page, the the Fall 2011 18.335 page, and the the Fall 2012 18.335 page.
+Other Reading: See the Fall 2008 18.335 page.
 The course notes from 18.335 in previous terms, by Per-Olaf Persson, are available online.
 Although these provide a useful reference, we will not cover the material in the same sequence, nor (despite a large overlap) will the material covered be exactly the same.
 For a review of iterative methods, the online books Templates for the Solution of Linear Systems (Barrett et al.) and Templates for the Solution of Algebraic Eigenvalue Problems are useful surveys.

-Collaboration policy: Talk to anyone you want to and read anything you want to, with three exceptions: First, you may not refer to homework solutions from the previous terms in which I taught 18.335.
+Collaboration policy: Talk to anyone you want to and read anything you want to, with three exceptions: First, you may not refer to homework solutions from Fall 2008 (the previous time I taught 18.335).
 Second, make a solid effort to solve a problem on your own before discussing it with classmates or googling.
 Third, no matter whom you talk to or what you read, write up the solution on your own, without having their answer in front of you.

 Brief overview of the huge field of numerical methods, and outline of the small portion that this course will cover.
 Key new concerns in numerical analysis, which don't appear in more abstract mathematics, are (i) performance (traditionally, arithmetic counts, but now memory access often dominates) and (ii) accuracy (both floating-point roundoff errors and also convergence of intrinsic approximations in the algorithms).